Dyl-M/rlcs_data/README.md

 * To collect all the data available on the website and trying to structure them as well as possible as first short term goal.
 * Then, to create machine learning models able to predict games' outcomes.

 First tries will be processed on RLCS 2021 - 2022 games, subject to games' availability.
-Entire datasets are available on Kaggle to the following link: [Rocket League Championship Series 2021-2022 on Kaggle](https://www.kaggle.com/dylanmonfret/rlcs-202122).
+Entire datasets are available on Kaggle to the following link: [Rocket League Championship Series 2021-2022 on Kaggle](https://www.kaggle.com/dylanmonfret/rlcs-202122), using both [octane.gg](https://octane.gg/) and [ballchasing.com](https://ballchasing.com/) APIs.

 Repository structure
 -------------